beaker-project/beaker/documentation/user-guide/systems.rst

 logged in as either the owner of the System, or an admin.

--  *System Name*: Unique hostname that identifies the machine, also referred to as fqdn (fully qualified domain name).
+-  *System Name*: Unique hostname that identifies the machine, also referred to as FQDN (fully qualified domain name).

 -  *Date Checkin*: When the machine was added to the inventory.

 -  *Last Checkin*: Last time this machine had its inventory updated

--  *Lender*: Name of the organisation that has lent this system to beaker's inventory.
+-  *Lender*: Name of the organization that has lent this system to beaker's inventory.

 -  *Serial Number*: Serial Number of the machine.